jonleivent/mindless-coding/README.md

 technology of dependent types and theorem proving to a much wider audience.

-So far, this demonstration includes three examples: AVL trees (Coq
-source: avl.v, extracted OCaml: avl.ml and avl.mli), Red-Black trees
-(Coq source: redblack.v, extracted OCaml: redblack.ml and redblack.mli), and a newly discovered relative, gap trees (Coq source: gaptree.v, extracted OCaml: gaptree.ml and gaptree.mli).
+So far, this demonstration includes the following examples: AVL trees (Coq source: avl.v, extracted OCaml: avl.ml and avl.mli), Red-Black trees (Coq source: redblack.v, extracted OCaml: redblack.ml and redblack.mli), a newly discovered relative: gap trees (Coq source: gaptree.v, extracted OCaml: gaptree.ml and gaptree.mli), a set library built on generic trees (of which any of the former can provide the implementation) (Coq source: sets.v, extracted OCaml: sets.ml and sets.mli), and the zero12.v example case (try it and extract the OCaml yourself!).

 FAQ: